sarahmaria2002/sarahmaria2002/README.md

 # 💫 About Me:
 Hello!
 I'm Sarah Maria Toms, a Master of Computer Applications student at Vellore Institute of Technology, Chennai.
 With a strong focus on software development, I've worked on diverse projects.
-I have experience in Android development, machine learning, and data analysis, and I’m passionate about creating innovative solutions to complex problems.<br><br>When I'm not coding, you might find me exploring new technologies, contributing to open-source projects, or enjoying a good book.
+I have experience in Android development, machine learning, and data analysis, and I’m passionate about creating innovative solutions to complex problems.<br><br>When I'm not coding, you might find me exploring new technologies, maybe binge watching some Anime or Netflix content, or enjoying a good book.
 I'm always eager to collaborate on exciting projects and learn from the vibrant tech community.<br><br>Feel free to check out my repositories and connect with me!<br><br>

 ## 🌐 Socials: